 To keep all that grease in place, you have a CV boot, a rubber cover that flexes with the movement of the shaft.
 If this cover splits or comes adrift, dirt can get into the grease.

 When that happens, the dirt grinds against the metal of the joint, eventually breaking it.
 If you get a CV boot advisory on your MOT, do not put it off.
-That £10 boot can save you a lot of money down the line.
+The £10 a new boot costs is a small price to pay when you consider that new driveshafts are hundreds of pounds to replace.